<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 • Tracking maintenance costs

-Ultimately, web-based facility maintenance software enables businesses to streamline all of their building operations and maintenance programs, from waste management to cleaning and fixing equipment.
+Ultimately, web-based facility maintenance software helps businesses simplify all of their building operations and maintenance programs, from waste management to cleaning and fixing equipment.

 Top